Bayesian Polarization: Introduction

+A popular explanation for these trends emphasizes selective exposure to information.
+Social media platforms are said to facilitate ``echo chambers,'' in which exposure to like-minded others reinforces prior beliefs \parencite{sunstein2018republic, levy2019echo}.
+But recent studies challenge this account: the extent of selective exposure online is limited \parencite{gentzkow2011ideological}, and some experimental studies find no link between exposure to online echo chambers and polarization \parencite{nyhan2023like}.
+Consistent with these findings, the \textcite{pew2025} survey reports that 67\% of Americans attribute partisan disagreement over basic facts primarily to differing interpretations of the same information.

+Prima facie, this type of polarization appears irrational.
+Intuition as well as classic theoretical results suggest that rational Bayesian learning from the same information leads to belief convergence, so polarization should not arise. \textcite{baliga2013polarization} (henceforth BHK) present an impossibility result that formalizes this intuition.
+Considering two Bayesian agents with different priors, they show that observing a common public signal cannot cause beliefs to diverge in the stochastic dominance order.\footnote{Throughout the paper, stochastic dominance refers to first-order stochastic dominance; see formal definition below.}

 In BHK, agents’ beliefs are defined over a one-dimensional state space.
 In practice, political beliefs are multidimensional, spanning foreign policy, the economy, cultural issues, and more.
-The first contribution of this paper is to show that once beliefs are multidimensional, a strong and practically relevant form of Bayesian polarization becomes possible: agents’ marginal beliefs can diverge simultaneously in the sense of stochastic dominance on each dimension.
-In other words, the type of divergence that \textcite{baliga2013polarization} rule out in one dimension may arise coordinatewise across all dimensions.
+It may seem that if one-dimensional Bayesian polarization is impossible, then so is simultaneous polarization on multiple dimensions; in particular, patterns like those reported in the \textcite{Gallup2023} study are inconsistent with Bayesian updating from public information.
+Our first contribution is to overturn this intuition: when Bayesian agents' beliefs are defined over a multidimensional state space, a public signal can lead \textit{all} marginal beliefs to simultaneously diverge in the sense of stochastic dominance.
+Moreover, this polarization can persist even if agents observe an infinite sequence of i.i.d.\@ signals.
+Thus, the type of polarization that BHK rule out in one dimension after any public signal realization may arise coordinatewise across all dimensions, even in limit beliefs.